ankitpandeyji/Students_Courses/README.md

 # Students_Courses
-In this dataset i cleaned the raw data into a structured way.
+In this dataset, I cleaned the raw data into a structured format.